ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 We were curious to find out whether Solidity developers had been affected by any of the high-impact compiler bugs (codegen bugs that are announced with [Security Alerts](https://blog.soliditylang.org/category/security-alerts/) on the Solidity blog).

-While 95.7% said they haven't been affected, 4.3% said yes.
+While 95.7% said they haven't been affected, 4.3% claimed that they were.

 When asked which one they were affected by, here's what we found out: